Then this essential guide to planning your website is for you.

 - Business Contact Details (e.g. business address, email, telephone numbers)

-- 2 – 10 initial blog posts to be used as “seed content” for your site (saved in Word document or plain text file).
+- 1 – 10 initial blog posts to be used as “seed content” for your site (saved as Word document or plain text file).

-- List of all external links and additional contact details to be included in your site (e.g. ”Vendors”, etc.
+- List of all external links and additional contact details to be included in your site (e.g. ”Suppliers”, etc.

-- Media and downloadable documents (e.g. promo videos, PDF documents, price lists, etc.)
+- Additional files (e.g. promo videos, PDF reports, white papers, etc.)

-- Also, check that all web addresses you plan to add to your site are working and all other details like spelling, phone numbers, etc. are correct.
+- Also, make sure that all web addresses that you plan to add to your site are working and all other details like spelling, phone numbers, etc. are correct.

-Tip #2: Create A List Of Website Content Topics
+Tip #2: Create A List Of Content Topics

-Here is a “quick” method you can use to help you create a list of content ideas for your website or blog.
+Here is a “quick and easy” method you can use to help you begin writing a list of content topics for your website or blog.

-You can also easily write a post about each of the topics listed below:
+You can also write a blog post about each of the following topics:

-- What area of your solution could you educate prospective customers about to help overcome objections?
+- What aspect of your services could you educate prospects about to help eliminate objections?

-- What problems do you or your services help your customers solve?
+- What problem do you or your services help your customers solve?

-- What information can you provide to help more clients buy from you?
+- What information can you provide to help more customers buy again from you?

-- What are common FAQs you get all the time from interested visitors or prospective customers?
+- What are some of the more common FAQs you get from interested visitors or prospective customers?

 - etc …

-Once you have created this list of web content ideas, continue adding to your list.
+Once you have your list of web content topics, continue adding to your list on a regular basis.

-Tip #3: Learn Ways To Run Out Of Web Content Ideas
+Tip #3: Learn How To Run Out Of Web Content Ideas

-We provide our clients and subscribers with detailed training email on how to develop a content marketing strategy, how to promote your business with content, and how to never run out of web content ideas.
+We provide our clients and subscribers with detailed training email on how to develop a content marketing strategy, how to promote your business with content, and ways to never run out of new ideas for content.

-(Learn how to never run out of ideas for new content)
+(Learn ways to never run out of ideas for new content)

-The “Infinite Web Content Creation” training series is designed for WordPress website owners and covers the following areas of the content creation process:
+The “Infinite Web Content Creation” email training series is specially designed for WordPress website owners and covers the following aspects of the content creation process: